brenodupin/tigre/PROCESSING.md

 In such cases, `tigre clean` breaks these features into two parts: one at the end of the genome and one at the start genome, appending their type with "_fragment".
 This ensures that intergenic regions are correctly identified even when features cross the genome boundary.

-To resolve this challenge, tigre clean splits each boundary-spanning feature into two separate annotations, appending "_fragment" to their GFF3 feature type.
+To resolve this challenge, tigre clean splits each boundary-spanning feature into two separate annotations, appending `_fragment` to their GFF3 feature type.
 The splitting is done as follows:

  - First fragment: Spans from the original feature start coordinate until the end of the genome
  - Second fragment: Spands from the genome start (coordinate 1) to the original feature end position minus the genome size